King of the Ring: History

-The King of the Ring tournament is a single-elimination tournament in which the winner is crowned the "King of the Ring."
+The King of the Ring tournament is a men's single-elimination tournament in which the winner is crowned the "King of the Ring".
 The tournament was established in 1985 by the then-World Wrestling Federation (WWF) and was held annually until 1991, with the exception of 1990.
 These early tournaments were held as special non-televised house shows in an effort to boost attendance at these events.

-In 1993, the WWF began to produce an annual June pay-per-view (PPV) titled King of the Ring.
+In 1993, the WWF began to produce an annual June pay-per-view (PPV) event titled King of the Ring.
 The inaugural PPV took place on June 13, 1993, at the Nutter Center in Dayton, Ohio.
 Unlike the previous non-televised events, the PPV did not feature all of the tournament's matches.
 Instead, several of the qualifying matches preceded the event with the final few matches then taking place at the pay-per-view.
 There were also other matches that took place at the event as it was a traditional three-hour pay-per-view.
-The King of the Ring pay-per-view was considered one of the promotion's "Big Five" PPVs of the year, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, up until its disestablishment after the 2002 event—it was the only event of the five to never be hosted at least once at Madison Square Garden.
+The King of the Ring event was considered one of the promotion's "Big Five" PPVs of the year, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, up until its disestablishment after the 2002 event—it was the only event of the five to never be hosted at least once at Madison Square Garden.
 In 2003, the event's PPV slot was replaced by Bad Blood.

 In early 2002, the WWF was renamed World Wrestling Entertainment (WWE) following a lawsuit from the World Wildlife Fund over the "WWF" initialism.
 Also around this time, the promotion introduced the brand extension, in which the roster was divided between the Raw and SmackDown! brands where wrestlers were exclusively assigned to perform.
 The 2002 tournament and PPV was in turn held for wrestlers from both brands.